-What you must pay Sorvices that are covered for you when you get these services In-Network Services that are covered for you There is no coinsurance Abdominal aortic aneurysm screening or copay for members No prior authorization required.
+What you must pay when you get these Services that are covered for you services In-Network Abdominal aortic aneurysm screening There is no coinsurance or copay for members No prior authorization required.
 A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. eligible for this preventive screening Acupuncture for chronic low back pain \$25 copay per visit No prior authorization required.
 Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Additional acupuncture care See Alternative care Alternative care \$25 copay per visit No prior authorization required.
-The amount you pay for services performed or ordered by an alternative care provider does not apply to your yearly maximum out-of-pocket.
-Non-Medicare covered acupuncture, naturopathy, and non-Medicare covered chiropractic care up to a total of 12 office visits combined benefit limit per calendar year.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: